The Bankrate promise

 A move that Bill Hoagland, senior vice president at the Bipartisan Policy Center, says isn’t to be underestimated, the IRS and Treasury Department extended the 2020 tax deadline to July 15 from April 15 to help individuals who’ve felt economic woes of the coronavirus.
 Individuals weren’t charged any interest, fees or penalties, and the executive order included both filing and making payments.

 “Quite frankly, for anyone that owes taxes, that could be the most beneficial in the short term as opposed to them getting a thousand dollars,” says Hoagland, who specializes in analyzing economic and fiscal policy at the think tank.

 Individuals can now take a two-week sick leave or a three-month leave to care for a child out of school or daycare.
 Sickness includes not just those who are infected but those who are quarantined with possible infection, according to the bill.

-There are, however, some restrictions.
-The new provision applies only to firms with less than 500 employees.
-With the caveat, it will likely exclude a lot of people, judging from Labor Department data.
+The new provision, however, applies only to firms with less than 500 employees, which has likely excluded a lot of people, judging from Labor Department data.
 Nearly half (or 48 percent) of workers in the private sector have jobs at firms with 500 or more employees.
 More than 1 in 10 private-industry workers (11 percent) at firms with more than 500 employees do not have access to paid sick leave, according to the Department of Labor.

 When it comes to pay, individuals may see their income drop as a result.
 Those on sick leave would be paid no more than $511 each day, while those who are caring for a family member would be paid up to $200 each day, according to the bill.